keeno12/intro-web-scraping/README.md

 ### Where is it used?

-Really any where you think it would be appriate to gather data.
+Really any where you think it would be appropriate to gather data.

-Some people I've met have built web scraper to look for jobs & find apartments.
+Some people I've met have built web scrapers to look for jobs & find apartments.

-Companies may search for email or contact information
+Companies may search for email or contact information.

 Competitive analysis on a competing company, what prices do they have?

-Realtors may scrape housing listings
+Realtors may scrape housing listings.

 Understand sentiment and words in reviews